IS 220 Cr.3

 Management Information Systems: Analysis and Design

 This is the first course in a two-course sequence that covers the development process for computer-based management information systems.
 This course emphasizes information analysis and the logical design of management information systems.
-Prerequisite: CS 120, IS 300, IS 310; admission to business or information systems minor.
+Prerequisite: IS 300.
 Offered Fall.

 IS 405 Cr.3

-Emphasis will be on examination and study of current issues in information systems.
+Emphasis will be on the examination and study of current issues in information systems.
 Topics will vary from semester to semester.
-Prerequisite: IS 401; admission to business.
+Repeatable for credit with different topic - maximum six.
+Prerequisite: admission to business.
 Offered Occasionally.

 IS 411 Cr.3